chizkidd/flappybird-game/README.md

 ```

 ### Install Dependencies
+Before running the game, you'll need to install the required dependencies.
 Make sure you have Python 3.x and Pip installed.
 Then, install the required dependencies using the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt